-But European migration didn’t just bring espresso and kickass Turkish kebabs to Melbourne, it also brought deciduous trees.
-British ex-pats may sniff at our idea of autumn leaves, but when you’ve grown up surrounded by Tea trees, any flash of red is going to seem pretty impressive.
-Generally, you want to head north of Melbourne for the best autumn foliage, or at least up into the hills where the air is cool (Macedon and Mt Dandenong are always good bets).
+But European migration didn’t just bring espresso and kickass Turkish kebabs to Melbourne, it also introduced deciduous trees.
+British ex-pats may sniff at our idea of autumn leaves, but when you’ve grown up surrounded by eucalypts, any flash of red is going to seem pretty impressive.
+Generally, you want to head north of Melbourne for the best autumn leaves, or at least up into the hills where the air is cool—Macedon and Mt Dandenong are always good bets.

-Alfred Nicholas Gardens
+Alfred Nicholas Memorial Gardens

-You don’t really need to visit a proper garden to get a good look at autumn leaves in The Dandenongs.
+You don’t really need to visit a proper garden to get a good look at autumn leaves in Dandenong.
 Ash trees, Maple trees and Liquid Amber line most of the roads.
-But the Alfred Nicholas Gardens are kind of special.
+But the Alfred Nicholas Memorial Gardens are kind of special.
 Take the turnoff just before you get to Sassafras and stop when you get to the carpark.

 Gardens Of Glenlyon

-The Valley of Liquidambers
+The Valley Of Liquidambers

 Good name, eh?
 Liquidambers, FYI, are a species of American sweetgum, and as the name suggests, they look pretty darn fine in the Fall (that’s ‘autumn’ to you and me).
 Heathcote isn’t exactly on the radar of many day-tripping Melburnians, but it ought to be.
 The food’s good, there’s vineyards around every bend, and the hillsides come alive in autumn time, especially in the Valley.
 You’ll find it alongside the McIvor Creek, near the centre of town.
 The perfect picnic spot.

-Wander down the Gallery Walk, just east of the entrance, or through the Cool Borders further south—that’s where you’ll find the best autumn foliage.
+Wander down the Gallery Walk, just east of the entrance, or through the Cool Borders further south—that’s where you’ll find some of the best autumn leaves in Victoria.
 The gardens are open 7-day from 9am – 5pm and admission is $10.
 Stretch the legs, then head into Olinda for antiques and scones (or stay put and go full Devonshire in the Cloudehill restaurant).
 It doesn’t get more Dandenongs than that.

 Maroondah Reservoir Park

 In winter the rains fall and waters gush over the big river spillway.
 In spring the azaleas and rhododendrons (try spelling that one without Google) are in full bloom.
-And in autumn most of the park breaks out in a crazy tapestry of red and amber foliage.
+And in autumn most of the park breaks out in a crazy tapestry of red and amber foliage, a spectacle of some the best Autumn leaves in just out of Melbourne.
 Pro tip: Get your iPhone camera ready for the Rose Stairway.
 It’s an absolute stunner.

-Image credit: Jeremy Thomas
+Image credit: Rob Blackburn